k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 In Studio it might be defined as SQLite DB, while in non-Studio / non-dev (QA, Pre-Prod, Prod) it is in PostgreSQL.

-The steps and checklist are similar to those mentioned for Pipeline DB.
+The steps and checklist are similar to those outlined in the Pipeline DB section.

 ### LUI Snaps Storage

-As part of Evaluation and Observation processes, AI Data platform enable taking LUI snaps.
+As part of the Evaluation and Observation processes, AI Data platform enable taking LUI snaps.
 These are samples that can be taken during conversations, so that later on can be evaluated.

 It is expected to have a file storage where these snaps can be stored and later on read.

 ### Vector DB

-When using an internal, non managed or as-a-service vector DB, AI Fusion can integrate and work with two vector DBs, which is part of a usual Fabric setup - SQLite and PostgresSQL.
+When using an internal, non-managed or as-a-service vector database, AI Fusion can integrate and work with two vector databases, which is part of a usual Fabric setup — SQLite and PostgreSQL.

 #### PostgresSQL